OdedRub/jenkins-eks-project/README.md

 	- Update the `app_id` and `app_key` variables in the `application.py` file with your API credentials.
 4. Set up an EKS cluster using `eksctl create cluster` command and provide your cluster's configuration.
 5. Update the `Ingress.yaml` file with the load balancer's DNS associated with your EKS cluster.
 Replace `[enter-elb-dns]` with the actual DNS value.
-6. Create a text file containing your EKS cluster's configuration (from '.kube/config').
+6. Create a text file containing your EKS cluster's configuration (from `.kube/config`).
 This file will be used by Jenkins for deployment.
-Ensure it is accessible by Jenkins as a secret text named 'K8S'.
+Ensure it is accessible by Jenkins as a secret text named `K8S`.
 7. Set up a Jenkins pipeline using the provided `Jenkinsfile`.
 8. Inside the Jenkinsfile replace the docker tag and docker registry with your registry's information.
-9. Verify that the deployment is running with 'kubectl get deployment', 'kubectl get pods', 'kubectl get service' and 'kubectl get ingress'.
+9. Verify that the deployment is running with `kubectl get deployment`, `kubectl get pods`, `kubectl get service` and `kubectl get ingress`.
 10. Access the deployed Weather Application using the provided URL or hostname associated with the ingress controller.

 ## Files